FCC to vote on revised broadband privacy regulations

 Wheeler is working to complete an aggressive agenda this year, including the privacy proposal, as well as rules to reform the $40 billion market for business data services, known as special access lines, and to allow consumers to ditch pay TV set top boxes.

-A person briefed on the matter said Wheeler was circulating a revised proposal to reform the special access lines, but has not decided whether to bring it up for a vote on Oct.
+A person briefed on the matter said Wheeler was circulating a revised proposal to reform the special access lines Thursday, but has not decided whether to bring it up for a vote on Oct.
 27.

 In September, the FCC said it would delay a final vote on a landmark reform of the $20 billion television set-top box market, which could reduce bills for tens of millions of subscribers.